arttrk.com conversion pixel

 How Much is a Wrongful Death Case Worth?

-• Compensation for the lost income the deceased would have provided
+• Compensation for the lost income that the deceased would have provided

 • Medical bills, funeral expenses, burial costs, and other expenses associated with a death